JetBrains/kotlin-web-site/docs/topics/js/js-to-kotlin-interop.md

 * Kotlin preserves lazy object initialization in JavaScript.
 * Kotlin does not implement lazy initialization of top-level properties in JavaScript.
+* Creating Kotlin collections from JavaScript is currently unavailable.